 The Structure of Implied Volatility

-Implied volatility varies across maturities because the market prices uncertainty differently over different time horizons.
+Implied volatility varies across maturities because the market prices uncertainty differently over different contract horizons.
 A short-dated option around an earnings release, policy decision, or macro event may carry much higher implied volatility than a longer-dated contract on the same asset.
 That maturity pattern is commonly described as the term structure of implied volatility.

 It also varies across strikes.
 Once option premiums are translated into volatility terms, out-of-the-money puts, at-the-money options, and upside calls often show different readings.
 That cross-strike pattern appears as skew or, in some markets, a smile.
 The main structural point is that implied volatility is not just one headline number.
 It is a surface of contract-specific prices translated into a common uncertainty measure.